 The workshop will be hosted by the Greek Atomic Energy Commission (EEAE) at the Congress Center of the National Centre for Scientific Research “Demokritos” (Patr.
 Gregoriou E & 27 Neapoleos Str, 15341 Agia Paraskevi, Athens).

-More information about registration for the EAN workshop on innovative ALARA Tools will be available soon.
+More information about registration for the EAN workshop on innovative ALARA Tools:

 Local Organising Committee